atlassistant/atlas/README.md

 ## Quickstart

+⚠️ As of now, the application accessed from your `<server.url>` is not a valid PWA but it will be in a near future to be able to install it on your phone homescreen.

 Those quick steps use Snips as the NLU backend.

 - Once installed, you must configure it using a [configuration file](documentation/CONFIGURATION.md).